 How To Watch Out For Fake Listings

-While this is far more common on Craigslist than Airbnb, finding listings that are duplicates from real listings can happen.
-If you see a location with no reviews, stock photos or a user with multiple listings and it seems fishy–it can be a sign of a fraudulent account.
+While this is far more common on Craigslist than on Airbnb, finding listings that are duplicated from real listings can happen.
+If you see a location with no reviews, or stock photos, or a user with multiple listings and it seems fishy–it can be a sign of a fraudulent account.
 If you’re really unsure, and something about the photos feels phony, do a reverse Google Image search to check around.

 Gut Feelings Versus Cultural Ignorance